frogm0uth/keyboard-notes/qmk-compose-key/README.md

 Note: the following assumes that you have a keymap.h file which is included by keymap.c and contains the definition of the `custom_keycodes`  enum.

-To add OS Shortcuts to your keymap:
+To add Compose Key to your keymap:

 1. Drop the files compose_key.c, compose_key.h and compose_tree.c into your keymap folder.
 These can be obtained from my [Kyria keymap](../../../../keyboard-firmware/tree/master/kyria-rsthd-prime).